 So you have killed them again, huh?
-Here, 5 of the most common mistakes succulent newbies are making, and how to get those beauties to thrive.
+Here, 5 of the most common mistakes succulent newbies are making and how to get those beauties to thrive.

 1. Placing Them in a Poorly Lit Area

 The natural light of a plant's native habitat is perhaps the most challenging environmental variable to emulate indoors.
 We have an easier time with common houseplants.
 Many are native to tropical jungles and accustomed to the shifting periods of shade and sun that happen in your home.
-But if you put a plant that's used to experiencing a full 12 hours out in the broiling hot sun on an east-facing sill, you're begging for failure.
+But if you put a plant that is used to experiencing a full 12 hours out in the broiling hot sun on an east-facing sill, you are begging for failure.

 2. Not Watering Them Enough

 The Chihuahuan Desert gets a little over 9 inches (22.5 cm) of rain annually, a drop in the bucket compared to what the verdant landscapes most of us call home receive.
 In the desert, however, when it rains, it pours.
 To make your own desert-dweller happy, try to emulate the rainfall patterns native to its home habitat.
-Don't treat your cacti with a trickle, turn on the taps and let loose a deluge.
+Do not treat your cacti with a trickle; turn on the taps and let loose a deluge.
 All succulents benefit from a complete soaking until water comes out of the bottom of the pot.
 For succulents, wait until the soil is bone dry to water again.

 3. Using a Standard Potting Soil

 Most potted plants come in a standard soil mix that works for almost every plant, from ferns to fiddle-leaf figs. The problem: succulents are designed to withstand one of the most extreme environments on planet earth, so standard potting soil just will not cut it.
 Once you get your succulent baby home, change its soil to a desert-dweller mix, combining half potting soil with something inorganic like perlite.
 This well-draining, low-nutrient soil will work for most succulents.